FenixEdu/fenixedu-academic/MIGRATION.md

 1. Shut down the application before upgrading

+2. If your institutions used the 2nd cycle thesis features, then run the script pt.utl.ist.scripts.runOnce.thesis.CorrectThesisJuryWithOrientation (from the scripts project at https://fenix-ashes.ist.utl.pt/open/trunk/scripts/ ).
+Be sure to change the username in the script for whatever makes sense at your institution.

-2. In this step, some information must be exported to a Json file, so it can be later imported into the new data structures of the application.
+3. In this step, some information must be exported to a Json file, so it can be later imported into the new data structures of the application.
 Run the following script (from the scripts project at https://fenix-ashes.ist.utl.pt/open/trunk/scripts/ ):

     `pt.utl.ist.scripts.runOnce.ExportUserPrivateKeys`

     This script will generate a file `keys.json`.
 Keep it around for later.

-3. Next, we will rename several of the existing infrastructural classes to their Bennu counterparts.
+4. Next, we will rename several of the existing infrastructural classes to their Bennu counterparts.
 Run the following SQL:

     ```sql
     -- RootDomainObject has been removed, Bennu is now used